linkerd/website/linkerd.io/content/2/tasks/automatically-rotating-control-plane-tls-credentials.md

 EOF
 ```

-At this point, cert-manager can now use this Certificate resource to obtain TLS
-credentials, which will be stored in a secret named `linkerd-identity-issuer`.

-{{< note >}}
-In the YAML manifest above, the `duration` key instructs cert-manager to
+(In the YAML manifest above, the `duration` key instructs cert-manager to
 consider certificates as valid for 24 hours and the `renewBefore` key indicates
 that cert-manager will attempt to issue a new certificate one hour before
 expiration of the current one.
-Of course, these values can be customized to
+These values can be customized to your liking.)

-your liking.
-{{< note >}}
+At this point, cert-manager can now use this Certificate resource to obtain TLS
+credentials, which will be stored in a secret named `linkerd-identity-issuer`.

-In order to see your newly-issued certificate, you can run:
+To validate your newly-issued certificate, you can run:

 ```bash
 kubectl get secret linkerd-identity-issuer -o yaml -n linkerd
 ```

-Now we just need to inform Linkerd how to consume these credentials.
+Now we just need to inform Linkerd to consume these credentials.

 ## Using these credentials with CLI installation

 For CLI installation, the Linkerd control plane should be installed with the
 `--identity-external-issuer` flag, which instructs Linkerd to read certificates
 from the `linkerd-identity-issuer` secret.
-And, whenever cert-manager updates
+Whenever cert-manager updates the
-the certificate and key stored in the secret, the `identity` service will
+certificate and key stored in the secret, the `identity` service will
 automatically detect this change and reload the newly created credentials.

+Voila!
+We have set up automatic rotation of Linkerd's control plane TLS
-In order to monitor this process you can check the `IssuerUpdated`events
+credentials.
+And if you want to monitor the update process, you can check the
-emitted by the service:
+`IssuerUpdated` events emitted by the service:

 ```bash
 kubectl get events --field-selector reason=IssuerUpdated -n linkerd
 ```

 {{< note >}}
+This mechanism is also usable outside of cert-manager.
+Linkerd will read the
-Linkerd will work with any secret of type `kubernetes.io/tls`, containing
+`linkerd-identity-issuer` Secret, and if it's of type `kubernetes.io/tls`, will
-the `ca.crt`, `tls.crt` and `tls.key` data fields.
-The secret must be named
-`linkerd-identity-issuer`.
-This allows for the use of other certificate
+use the contents as its TLS credentials.
+This allows for the use of other
-management solutions such as [Vault](https://www.vaultproject.io).
+certificate management solutions such as [Vault](https://www.vaultproject.io).
 {{< /note >}}

 ## Installing with Helm

-For Helm installation, but rather than running `linkerd install`, set the
+For Helm installation, rather than running `linkerd install`, set the
 `global.identityTrustAnchorsPEM` to the value of `ca.crt` in the
 `linkerd-identity-issuer` Secret: